Articles on Breast Cancer

 - Chemoprevention is the use of medications to reduce the risk of cancer.
 The two currently approved drugs for chemoprevention of breast cancer are tamoxifen (a medication that blocks estrogen effects on the breast tissue) and raloxifene (Evista), which also blocks the effect of estrogen on breast tissues.
 Their side effects and whether these medications are right for an individual need to be discussed with a health care provider.

 - Aromatase inhibitors are medications that block the production of small amounts of estrogen usually produced in postmenopausal women.
-They prevent reoccurrence of breast cancer but are not approved at this time for breast cancer chemoprevention.
+They prevent the reoccurrence of breast cancer but are not approved at this time for breast cancer chemoprevention.

 - For a small group of patients who have a very high risk of breast cancer, surgery to remove the breasts may be an option.
 Although this reduces the risk significantly, a small chance of developing cancer remains.